xtrnglc/01000396/PS7/Resources/Readme.txt

 	Currently unfinished :(

-	Shout out to Sahana, thanks for helping through the struggle
+	Shout out to the TAs, Yash, Sahana, Matthew, Christyn thanks for helping through the struggle

 TO DO LIST: